 Please take the time to review this brochure to make sure you understand the benefits that are available to you and your family-then be sure to take action.
-You have 30 days from your hire date or date of benefits eligibility to enroll in these benefits.
+You have only 30 days from your hire date or date of benefits eligibility to enroll in these benefits.
 Coverage for most benefits will be effective as of your hire/eligibility date.

-- MEDICAL: Choose plan options from Harvard University Group Health Plan (HUGHP) and Blue Cross Blue Shield of MA (BCBSMA). - DENTAL: Take advantage of comprehensive dental benefits through the MetLife Dental PDP Plus plan. - VISION CARE: Compare coverage from EyeMed with the vision benefits included with your HUGHP or BCBSMA medical plan to ensure you have the coverage that is right for you and your family. - FLEXIBLE SPENDING ACCOUNTS (FSAs) AND HEALTH SAVINGS ACCOUNT (HSA): Put aside pre-tax dollars for qualifying expenses with a Health FSA, Limited Purpose FSA, Dependent Care FSA, or HSA (to enroll in an HSA, you must be enrolled in the High Deductible Health Plan [HDHP] medical option). - OTHER VOLUNTARY BENEFITS: You can purchase the following at competitive rates: - Long Term Disability (LTD) Insurance: Enroll in LTD to protect yourself and your family from serious financial hardship resulting from the inability to work due to illness or injury. - Supplemental Life and Dependent Life Insurance: You have the option to purchase additional life insurance, which can provide your family with a greater level of financial security. - Legal Plan: This plan gives you the financial and emotional peace of mind that comes from knowing you will be covered when expected and unexpected legal issues arise. - Identity Theft Protection: Protect yourself against privacy breaches with full identity monitoring, proactive alerts, and full-service restoration if your identity is stolen.
+MEDICAL: Choose plan options from Harvard University Group Health Plan (HUGHP) and Blue Cross Blue Shield of MA (BCBSMA).

+DENTAL: Take advantage of comprehensive dental benefits through the MetLife Dental PDP Plus plan.

+VISION CARE: Compare coverage from EyeMed with the vision benefits included with your HUGHP or BCBSMA medical plan to ensure you have the coverage that is right for you and your family.

+FLEXIBLE SPENDING ACCOUNTS (FSAs): Put aside pre-tax dollars for qualifying expenses with a Health FSA or Dependent Care FSA.

+OTHER VOLUNTARY BENEFITS: You can purchase the following at competitive rates:

+- Long Term Disability (LTD) Insurance: Enroll in LTD to protect yourself and your family from serious financial hardship resulting from the inability to work due to illness or injury. - Supplemental Life and Dependent Life Insurance: You have the option to purchase additional life insurance, which can provide your family with a greater level of financial security. - Legal Plan: This plan gives you the financial and emotional peace of mind that comes from knowing you will be covered when expected and unexpected legal issues arise. - Identity Theft Protection: Protect yourself against privacy breaches with full identity monitoring, proactive alerts, and full-service restoration if your identity is stolen.